-Hunter Biden, Joe Biden’s son, has led a dramatic life that started with youthful tragedy: He survived a car crash that killed his mother and sister as a child, underwent a rocky divorce, lost his brother, dated his brother’s widow, battled drug addiction, and, now, has found himself the focal point of controversy over accusations relating to Ukraine, his father, and President Donald Trump.
+Hunter Biden has led a dramatic life that started with youthful tragedy: He survived a car crash that killed his mother and sister as a child, underwent a rocky divorce, lost his brother, dated his brother’s widow, battled drug addiction and, now, has found himself the focal point of controversy over accusations relating to Ukraine, his father and President Donald Trump.
+While Hunter Biden has at times stayed out of the spotlight, he has opened up about the demons he has battled in his life and was by his father’s side when he was declared the winner of the 2020 presidential election over Trump.
+Hunter Biden is not expected to have any formal role in the Biden administration.

 Joe Biden is married to second wife, Dr. Jill Biden, with whom he has a daughter.
 Hunter Biden told Vanity Fair in a lengthy statement, “The important aspect of my complicated divorce (like all divorces) and an equally complicated life, marked by the tragic loss of my mother, sister and brother is this: My father has been a constant source of love and strength in my life.
 Even though my life has been played out in the media, because I am a Biden, my father never once suggested that the family’s public profile should be my priority.
 The priority has always been clear for my dad, as it is, now, for me: Never run from a struggle.”